-The Crowley County Heritage Center – located in the nearby town of Crowley (five miles east of Olney Springs) sits The Crowley County Heritage Center.
+The Crowley County Heritage Center – Located in the nearby town of Crowley (five miles east of Olney Springs) sits The Heritage Center.
 This historic building, which originally served as the community’s school, houses articles, photographs, and various other artifacts laying out the history of Crowley County and the eastern plains.

 In town, recreation includes a town ballpark, two ponds that offer fishing and camping.
 Crowley County offers two stocked reservoirs, the Ordway Reservoir and the Olney Springs Reservoir.
 An angler’s paradise, both reservoirs do not allow boats and are filled with trout in the spring and fall and catfish and bass in the summer.